naturerobots/mesh_navigation/README.md

 # Usage Examples and Demos

-Recommended entrypoint for new users: Check out the **[mesh_navigation_tutorials](https://github.com/naturerobots/mesh_navigation_tutorials/tree/main)** for a ready-to-use mesh navigation stack.
-Complete with simulated environment, RViz config, mesh nav config, etc.
+**Recommended entrypoint for new users:** Start with the **[mesh_navigation_tutorials](https://naturerobots.github.io/mesh_navigation_docs/tutorials/)**: a ready-to-use mesh navigation stack including simulated environments, RViz setup, and configuration files.
+As part of the tutorials, we also provide a collection of **virtual worlds** that work even without a robot or powerful hardware: [Explore Virtual Worlds](https://naturerobots.github.io/mesh_navigation_docs/tutorials/tutorial_worlds/).

-## Demos
+## Demo Videos

 In the following demo videos we used the developed *continuous vector field planner* (CVP).